dimxy/doc-dev/first-cc-heir.md

 For reading this article it is recommended that you have basic knowledge about bitcoin or Komodo blockchain, transaction structure and UXTO principle.
 It is also good to know about script concept and especially OP_RETURN opcode as it plays important role in adding business logic to custom consensus contracts.

 It might be not very simple for newbie developer to understand what cryptoconditions are and what they allow.
-I think this very simple Heir cc contract which has commonly understandable purpose of inheritance will be a good demonstation of power and features of cryptoconditions.
+I think this very simple 'Heir' cc contract which has commonly understandable purpose of inheritance will be a good demonstation of power and features of cryptoconditions.

 Let's learn a bit about what I needed to develop.
-The idea of the Heir cc contract was inheritance of crypto funds: if funds owner was inactive for some specified time the fund's heir might use those funds.
+The idea of the 'Heir' cc contract was inheritance of crypto funds: if funds owner was inactive for some specified time the fund's heir might use those funds.
 Okay, let's move on.

 ### CC contract concept